 Unlike other long-winded holiday traditions, this one has a runtime of only about 40 minutes (because real New Yorkers are busy and have things to do!), so you may have the time afterwards to walk around the Guggenheim spiral, where kids under 12 are always free, or eat from the young artist kids’ menu at The Wright restaurant.

 Peter & the Wolf, Works & Process at the Guggenheim, Peter B. Lewis Theater, Solomon R. Guggenheim Museum, 1071 Fifth Avenue, New York.
-Enter via the ramp at 88th St and 5th Ave. $40, $35 Guggenheim members and Friends of Works & Process, Recommended For children 5 and up.
-Dec.
-9 at 5pm and 6:30pm, Dec.
-10 and 11 at 2:30pm and 4pm.
+Enter via the ramp at 88th St and 5th Ave.
+Recommended for children 5 and up.